A:N Welcome! This is my first story, a retelling of the film How to Train Your Dragon. I hope you enjoy it.

 "Sometimes...
 Sometimes I wonder exactly when it happened.
 When I and the rest of the kids my age were all toddlers, we were all really friendly with one another.
 I don't remember much from those days, but a few things do stick out in my head: learning to read the Dragon Manual with Fishlegs, successfully keeping the twins from ripping each other apart even when their own parents couldn't, actually getting along with my older cousin Snotlout, and of course, spending time with Astrid."

 "Her mother and mine were both Shieldmaidens.
 They also happened to be childhood friends, which ultimately meant that no matter what kind of kids they'd have, the two would be very close.
 Sometimes they even joked about having them married if the two were boy and girl, a point my mom liked to bring up around me whenever she noticed I wasn't feeling very happy.
 Looking back, the reason she always told me that was because she knew how I felt about Astrid before I did."
 Toothless continued to stare at me, a small smile curling at the edges of his mouth.
-Bittersweet, almost.

 "Yeah.
 Even back then I was in love with her.
 I never told anyone, though.
 I figured it'd ruin my relationship with her.
 Or at least, make her think I was even weirder than she already knew I was.
 So I kept it to myself and, though much of my preteen years, spent a lot of time with her as well as the other kids in my village.
 They picked on me a lot, but it was never anything too severe.
 I was the scrawny punching bag, but they still invited me to do things with them.
 But mostly I just tried to play with Astrid.
 She didn't mind, since I could make her laugh.
-She liked my stories and drawings, too."
+She liked my drawings, too."
 I nonchalantly looked into the sky as I continued.
-"We were young when I had my first real memory of her.
+"We were young when I had my first real memory of her, even if there wasn't much to it.
 Five or six, maybe less.
-She'd just laughed really hard at something I'd said, and that's when I realized how much I cared about her.
-Back then, the feelings didn't bother me, since we were so close.
-Very close, from what I can remember.
-And to me, memories mean a lot."
+She'd just laughed really hard at something I'd said.
+I was so focused on her laughter that I didn't notice the fact that I was about to stumble into a small pond.
+Which was unfortunate, because that water was really cold."
+Toothless laughed again at my expense, quieting down quickly so I could continue.
+"Yeah, real funny.
+Astrid thought it was, too.
+And despite how cold I was, I couldn't help but laugh with her, because it felt like the natural thing to do."
+I stopped for a moment to chew on my slowly charring fish.
+"I have a few good memories with her, but that one stands out in my mind.
+Not that I don't appreciate them all."
 The nostalgic grin that had etched its way onto my face quickly vanished, and so did the smile on Toothless' lips.

 "Because sometimes that's all you have left of a person."
 I threw the remainder of the fish into the fire, having eaten my fill.

-"The night mom died Astrid was the first person to find me.
+"The night my mom died, Astrid was the first person to find me.
 Gobber had run out when he'd heard my father screaming bloody rage, knowing immediately something terrible had happened.
 Apparently he didn't even notice me pass out when I realized why my father was screaming.
 I came to with Astrid leaning over me, shaking me awake.
 She consoled me, of course.
 They all did.
 Even Ruffnut and Tuffnut tried to help me that night, even though all they'd ever done when we were kids was shove me around.
 That's the only nice thing they've actually ever done for me.
 Them or Snotlout.
 In fact, my mother dying was the last time anyone my age would care about my feelings, except Astrid.
 But she slowly drifted away when she realized I was weak.
 She always had a habit of distancing herself from anything that could make her look imperfect.
 And that included me."
 I sat in silence for a few moments as I regrouped my thoughts.
 "She told me...
 She told me a few days ago, that she hated me.
 Absolutely and unconditionally despised me.
 I can't even begin to tell you what that did to me.
 I'm just lucky that the two of us became friends so quickly, because I was completely dead on the inside after she told me that."
 I scratched Toothless' head and he nuzzled me some more.